vishvAsa/vishvAsa.github.io/intro/contact.md

 ### Schedule

 [Schedule](http://www.google.com/calendar/embed?src=5k8q0obiess9hcjdi9hi22e5qs%40group.calendar.google.com&ctz=America/Chicago)

+## Emergency info
+For use in case of emergencies:
+- Do not resuscitate.
+- Contact family and remind them of my death/ disability plan.
+- If dead:
+  - Donate eyes and any viable organs.
+  - Donate body to medical school for dissection training.
+If that is not possible, incinerate.

 ## The name
 'vAsuki' is not a 'family name'; it is a [patronymic](http://en.wikipedia.org/wiki/Patronymic) which comes from the name of my father: ವಾಸುಕಿ ಕಡಬ ರಙ್ಗರಾಜ ಅಯ್ಯಙ್ಗಾರ್.
 (My family name would actually be 'ayya~NgAr'.)
 So, I prefer to be called: vishvAs.
 (Note that I use [OPTITRANS](http://sanskritnlp.appspot.com/optitrans.html) to encode hindu sounds in latin alphabet.)